hmatuschek/dawn/README.md

 that R25||R30 = 0.6/Imax, where Imax is the maximum current through the LED.
 Please be aware that the MOSFET Q4 as well as the LED may need some cooling.

-The brightness of the LED will be controlled by the PWM output (pin 15) of the ATMega through the low-pass filter (R27,C1).
+The brightness of the LED will be controlled by the PWM output (pin 15) of the ATMega.

 The firmware for the ATMega168 can be found in the firmware/ directory.